 Swimming pools in residential homes are a great place for fun, family and enjoyment.
-Although swimming pools also pose a huge and potentially life threatening risk, only a few metres from what we call our home.
-This threat is the highest for children under the age of 5.
+What most families fail to realize is that pools can also pose a potentially life threatening risk, especially for children under the age 5.

 Supervision is the key to swimming pool safety for children.

 There is no substitute for active supervision from an adult.

 Even in a supervised public pool, never take your eyes off your child.
 Lifeguards provide supervision for all pool users, but you provide the personal supervision your young child needs.

 Keep your child within reach at all times!

 Below are a few points you should keep in mind when supervising children swimming.

 - Stay in constant visual contact.
 Do not just glance towards the water occasionally.

 - Stay within arms’ reach of toddlers and beginner swimmers at all times when they’re in or around the water.

 - Stay close to the water when you’re supervising children who can swim.
 And be ready to get in if there’s an emergency.